cpwrs/americano.nvim/README.md

 # americano.nvim :coffee:

 Dark colorscheme for neovim.
-A smooth blend of neon nostalgia with a spalsh of warmth.
+A smooth blend of neon nostalgia with a splash of warmth.

 ![image](https://github.com/user-attachments/assets/c939f718-e683-4872-81a8-ebb2ee7f1042)